-Preliminary surficial geologic mapping by A. R. Nelson and S. F. Personius (unpublished mapping, 1987) was used to define debris- flow hazard areas at the mountain front.
+Preliminary surficial geologic mapping by A. R. Nelson and S. F. Personius (unpublished mapping, 1987) was used to define debris-flow hazard areas at the mountain front.
 These maps differentiate active alluvial fans, where deposition during debris-flow and hyperconcentratedstreamflow events may occur, from areas not subject to debris flows, including older fans which are no longer active.
 Upper Holocene alluvial fans and undivided young alluvial fans, as mapped by A. R. Nelson and S. F. Personius (unpublished mapping, 1987), were combined and redesignated younger Holocene (active) alluvial fans on the Debris-Flow Hazard Special Study Zone maps, and represent areas considered susceptible to debris-flow hazards.
 In addition, all mountainous areas with slopes greater than 30 percent are considered to be susceptible to debris-flow initiation.
-Mountain front spurs are likely to generate debris flows only during periods of snowmelt or rainfall.
 The adequacy of existing debris basins or structures built to divert debris flows were not considered during preparation of the Debris-Flow Hazard Special Study Zone Maps.
 The existence and adequacy of these structures should be considered for site-specific studies, however.